OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/picking_mode.rst

 .. code-block:: none

     RuntimeWarning: Inefficient choice of derivative mode.
-You chose 'rev' for a design variable size of 100 and a response size of 200.
+You chose 'rev' for a problem with 100 design variables and 200 response variables (objectives and constraints).